MoritzGross/academy_captions_clean/README.md

 The team for the Xentral academy needed a way to get reliable subtitles and translations for their videos.
 Previous options for this had such a low accuracy of the results that significant manual editing of the texts was necessary.
 This repository provides a captions and translations into english of high quality and completely free of charge.
+It does *not* use any proprietary services/data from Xentral.